R25 (South Africa): Route

-The R25 begins in the suburb of Saxonwold, just north of the Johannesburg Zoo, at an intersection with Jan Smuts Avenue, Johannesburg's M27 Road.
-It heads eastwards, meeting Johannesburg's M9 Road (Oxford Road) and meeting Johannesburg's M1 freeway (De Villiers Graaff Motorway; southbound access only), up to the junction with Louis Botha Avenue, Johannesburg's M11 Road, where it joins the road northwards up to the next junction, where it continues by a right turn.
-It makes its way north-east through the suburb of Sandringham, crossing the Jukskei River, bypassing Edenvale Hospital, before crossing the N3 Highway (Johannesburg Eastern Bypass; Johannesburg Ring Road) as a dual carriageway and passing by Greenstone Hill, where Greenstone Shopping Mall is located.
+The R25 begins in the suburb of Saxonwold, just north of the Johannesburg Zoo, at an intersection with Jan Smuts Avenue, Johannesburg's M27 road.
+It heads eastwards, meeting Johannesburg's M9 road (Oxford Road) and meeting Johannesburg's M1 freeway (De Villiers Graaff Motorway; southbound access only), up to the junction with Louis Botha Avenue, Johannesburg's M11 road, where it joins the road northwards up to the next junction, where it continues by a right turn as Hathorn Avenue.
+It then becomes George Avenue and makes its way north-east through the suburbs of Sydenham, Fairmount and Sandringham, becoming Modderfontein Road and crossing the Jukskei River, bypassing Edenvale Hospital, before crossing the N3 highway (Johannesburg Eastern Bypass) as a dual carriageway and passing by Greenstone Hill, where Greenstone Shopping Mall is located.

 It continues north-east as Modderfontein Road, with Greenstone Shopping Mall on the southern side and Longmeadow Business Estate on the northern side.
 After meeting the M37 municipal route from Edenvale and the M54 municipal route from Alexandra in Greenstone, the R25 bypasses Modderfontein to the south and crosses the border between the City of Johannesburg Metropolitan Municipality and the City of Ekurhuleni Metropolitan Municipality.
 It then goes through the western and northern suburbs of the city of Kempton Park.

-In Kempton Park, it passes by the area separating Kempton Park West from Esther Park, where it crosses the M39 municipal route (Zuurfontein Avenue), the road between Isando and Midrand/Tembisa.
+In Kempton Park, it first passes by the area separating Kempton Park West from Esther Park, where it crosses the M39 municipal route (Zuurfontein Avenue), the road between Isando in the south and Midrand/Thembisa in the north.
 It then becomes the road separating Edleen and Van Riebeeck Park from Terenure.
 It then becomes the road separating Birchleigh from Norkem Park and Birchleigh North.
-Then, it passes the last suburb of Kempton Park, which is Esselen Park, where it reaches a t-junction with the M57 municipal route between Kempton Park and Olifantsfontein, just north of the M57's junction with the R23 route from Benoni.
+It proceeds to reach a t-junction with the M57 municipal route, just north of the M57's junction with the R23 route from Benoni.